JimmyCollins/go-reputation-server/simple-web-server/README.md

 ### Examples

-Get a reputation server for a file, given a SHA256 hash of a file:
+Get details for a file, given a SHA256 hash of a file:

 ```
  http://localhost:8080/file/ab7da8511c7698ab10eaf29e0f5597b1616de9325be5124f72fb9eed26a6750e